zeynepCankara/Artificial_Intelligence_CS461/hw6/README.md

 * Ege Şahin

 ### Description:
-Obtaining class-precedence list (CPL) for a given class hierarchy from "fish hook algorithm", Winston chapter 14
+Obtaining class-precedence list (CPL) for a given class hierarchy from "fish hook algorithm", Winston chapter 9

 ### Contents:
 - main.py: main program to execute fish hook algorithm on the class hierarchies
 - cpl.py:
       - Builds the class-precedence list
       - Implements the fish hook algorithm
-- report.pdf: Explains the experimental results.
+- output.txt: Example run of the program in non-tracing mode

 ### Running the program

 - $ python3 main.py
-- you can enable tracing via passing --trace flag (True / False) press the key "Enter" to  iterate in the tracing mode (single stepping mode)
+- you can enable tracing via passing --trace flag (1 / 0)
+  press the key "Enter" to  iterate in the tracing mode (single stepping mode)